A Galactic Transformation -- Understanding the SMC's Structural and Kinematic Disequilibrium: Results

 In the previous section we showed that the tidal tail born out of the SMC-LMC collision can explain the origin of the SMC's large LoS depth.
 In this section, we investigate whether the same collision scenario can explain the SMC's lack of stellar rotation.

 Z21 analyzed Gaia DR2 \citep{Brown2018} PMs of the SMC's red giant stars combined with LoS velocities from \cite{Dobbie2014} and the APOGEE survey \citep{Majewski2017}.
 They found that the internal rotation field of the SMC is very complex.
-Stars in the inner $\sim1$ kpc show small rotation ($\approx 10$ km s$^{-1}$), whereas the kinematics beyond $\sim1$ kpc are dominated by radially outward motions \citep[see also][]{Niederhofer2021}, likely due to the LMC's tides.
-This suggests that the LMC's tides must be dominant over the SMC's own gravitational force well inside the SMC's main body (R $<4$ kpc).
+Stars in the inner $\sim1$ kpc show small rotation ($\approx 10$ km s$^{-1}$), whereas the kinematics beyond $\sim1$ kpc are dominated by radially outward motions \citep[see also][]{Niederhofer2021, Dias2021, Dias2022, Parisi2024}, likely due to the LMC's tides.
+This suggests that the LMC's tides must be dominant over the SMC's own gravitational force well inside the SMC's main body (R $<4$ kpc).\cite{DeLeo2020} also arrived at a similar conclusion after analyzing the PMs and LoS velocities of a sample of 3000 SMC red giant stars.

 Recall that in Figure \ref{fig:smc_m2_dens_profile}, the SMC's post-collision stellar density profile exhibited significant deviations from the initial profile, starting at 2-4 kpc.
 This suggests that the LMC's tides are significant inside the SMC's main body in Model 2.
 Here we analyze the corresponding internal stellar kinematics.